-Blair County Housing and Redevelopment Authority is a public housing agency in Hollidaysburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Blair County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Blair County Housing and Redevelopment Authority is a public housing agency in Hollidaysburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 21st, 2019, Blair County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Blair County Housing and Redevelopment Authority serves Blair County.

 |Blair County Housing & Redevelopment Authority Housing Choice Voucher||Closed|

 The Blair County Housing Authority (BCHA) is currently accepting Public Housing waiting list applications.
 Waiting lists for a specific community or bedroom size may be closed.

 The following documentation is required when submitting the application: birth certificates, social security cards, proof of income, and photo IDs for all adult household members.

 Selected applicants will be placed on the waiting list by date and time the application is received.

 For more information, call the BCHA at (814) 695-7548 during normal office hours.